Your eclipse guide (with the things not in many eclipse guides)

 Totality is everything

-People debate about how total it should be
+People debate about how deep into totality you want to be

 Many people seek to get close to the centerline of the eclipse.
 This provides the longest eclipse for your area.
 You will only lose a modest number of seconds if you are within 15 miles of the centerline, so you don't have to get exactly there, and in fact it may be too crowded there.